Product Types

 A System is the whole operating model in a box.

-Systems are the most comprehensive product type.
+Systems are the most comprehensive and advanced product type.
 Where a Workflow chains steps and a Squad coordinates agents, a System packages an entire operational framework — the methodology, the tools, the configurations, the workflows, and the rules that tie them together.
 It's an opinionated way of working.

 Installing a System is a commitment.
 It's not a utility you reach for occasionally — it's a paradigm you adopt.